byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 #### *Improves Lactose Intolerance Symptoms*

-The active ingredient in kefir helps break lactose down into lactic acid, reducing overall content and making it easier to digest.
-Kefir has a larger range of bacterial strains and nutrients, some only specific to kefir, that help remove almost all of the lactose in the dairy, improving lactose digestion and tolerance.
+Kefir has a larger range of bacterial strains and nutrients, some only specific to kefir that help break lactose down into lactic acid, reducing overall content, improving lactose digestion and tolerance.

 #### *Kefir Nutrition Facts*